1.

 Explanation:E) Choice B or C

-For muscle invasive urothelial cancer (T2, T3, T4), the standard of care is to provide neoadjuvant Cisplatin based chemotherapy (dose-dense MVAC preferred) followed by a cystectomy.
+For patients who present with muscle invasive urothelial cancer of the bladder that is T2, T3, T4 or Tany N+, the standard of care treatment is to offer neoadjuvant Cisplatin based chemotherapy (dose-dense MVAC preferred with GCSF support) followed by a cystectomy.

-Guidelines have suggested that if a patient with muscle invasive urothelial cancer is not deemed to be a candidate for Cisplatin (ie, renal dysfunction), then he or she should not receive neoadjuvant chemotherapy.
-Carboplatin for this malignancy is not felt to be adequate treatment.
+Guidelines have suggested that if a patient with muscle invasive urothelial cancer is not deemed to be a candidate for Cisplatin (ie, renal dysfunction), that he or she should not receive neoadjuvant chemotherapy.
+Carboplatin in the treatment of this malignancy is not felt to be adequate treatment and should not be substituted for Cisplatin.

-The data for adjuvant chemotherapy for bladder cancer is less robust.
+The data on the benefit of offering adjuvant chemotherapy for patients with bladder cancer is less robust.
 However, guidelines do suggest that for those patients who do not receive neoadjuvant chemotherapy, one can consider offering adjuvant chemotherapy based on post-operative pathology.
-Patients with a T3 to T4 tumor or positive nodes can be considered for adjuvant chemotherapy.
+Patients with a T3 to T4 tumor or positive nodes can be considered for adjuvant chemotherapy if they did not receive any chemotherapy preoperatively.

-Of note, if a patient undergoes initial cystectomy and has a tumor that is pT2 or less with no nodal involvement or LVI, then adjuvant chemotherapy is not recommended.
-This is important as often a Medical Oncologist will see a patient only after the patient has undergone a cystectomy; there was no opportunity to give neoadjuvant chemotherapy.
+Of note, if a patient undergoes a frontline Cystectomy and the tumor is pT2 or less with no nodal involvement or LVI, then offering adjuvant chemotherapy is not recommended.
+This is important as often a Medical Oncologist will see a patient only after the patient has undergone a cystectomy.
+Unfortunately, in these cases there was no opportunity to give neoadjuvant chemotherapy.

-This patient has a T2 urothelial cancer and is not a candidate for Cisplatin.
-One would proceed with surgery/cystectomy or concurrent chemoradiation with 5-FU/Mitomycin C (after a maximal debulking TURBT).
+This patient has a T2 urothelial cancer and is not a candidate to receive Cisplatin as part of the treatment regimen.
+One would proceed with either cystectomy or concurrent chemoradiation with 5-FU/Mitomycin C or low-dose Gemcitabine after a maximal debulking TURBT.
 Concurrent chemoradiation does has Category 1 evidence to offer in this setting as does neoadjuvant Cisplatin-based chemotherapy followed by a radical cystectomy.
-However, given his renal dysfunction, he is not a candidate for Cisplatin.
+For this patient, would likely offer concurrent chemoradiation.

 The guidelines for Cisplatin dosing based on renal dysfunction are not standard.
 However, some guidelines recommend the following: